Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: MATERIAL AND METHODS

 where a ground-truth label is flipped into other labels with equal probability and the noise rate $\gamma \in [0,1]$.

-In our work, symmetry noise is introduced respectively to construct researchable datasets with noise.
-To evaluate the robustness on varying noise rates from light noise to heavy noise, according to the real-world noise rate.
-We tested five noise rates, ranging from 0.0 to 0.4 with step 0.1.
+In our work, symmetry noise was introduced {respectively} to construct researchable datasets with noise. {To evaluate the robustness on varying noise rates from light noise to heavy noise, according to the real-world noise rate,} we tested five noise rates, varying from 0 to 40\% with step 10\%{, to validate the robustness of our proposed method}.